RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 `bt gitlabici` prints configuration for Gitlab Continuous Integration to the terminal.
 This can be piped into the `.gitlab-ci.yml` file in the root of the repository.
 When there are multiple contests, just append the `bt gitlabci` of each of them, but deduplicate the top level `image:` and `default:` keys.

+Use the `--latest-bt` flag to pull the latest version of BAPCtools before each run.
+By default, the version in the docker image is used.

 Example output:

 ```